 3. How do you manage the quality versus quantity debate?
 How do you account for the SEO part of it?

 I recommend both.
-But we have folks on our team that are phenomenal at helping inform us of what keywords to use.
-So with every piece of content, we're creating, we're taking into account how much search volume there is and how competitive it is to rank for that keyword.
+But we have folks on our team that are phenomenal at informing us about what keywords to use.
+So with every piece of content we're creating, we're taking into account how much search volume there is and how competitive it is to rank for that keyword.
 But that isn't the first and primary consideration.
 The main question we always ask ourselves is whether the content is actually educating someone about something new?
 Is it actually providing them value?
 And then, as a secondary consideration, we think about the SEO impact.

 But that works out much more in the longer period because you're just making sure here that folks will return, and you're building a brand of quality.
 There will be some pages that are created to drive traffic.
 And we'll have a lot of content for that to onboard folks.
 But when we're talking about the things that convert, it's going to be a combination of practical use cases and helping answer maybe the top 20 questions on their mind when they are trying to improve model performance or reduce their labeling budgets or things that apply to our business.

-Regarding team structure, it is having internal copywriters that can grow with the company and understand the latest product developments—in addition to ensuring that everything we're producing is very high quality design-wise.
+My team structure is all about having internal copywriters that can grow with the company and understand the latest product developments in addition to ensuring that everything we're producing is very high quality design-wise.
 And so, the design team also falls under the content team and interacts daily.
 A two-week sprint process is really important in figuring out what we can deliver.
 Other than that, everything is tracked using tools like Monday.com.